-These will be written with the parents, child and class teacher.
-These identify clear SMART targets to be supported in class and through clearly defined interventions.
+These will be written with the parents, the child and class teacher.
+These identify clear SMART targets to be worked towards in class and through clearly defined interventions.
 Teachers will regularly review these targets and update or amend as necessary as part of our ongoing assess, plan, do review cycle.
 Parents will meet with the SENCo and class teacher three times a year to discuss their child's progress.

 Other agencies are involved when necessary, e.g. speech and language therapy.
 The Educational Psychologist may be involved to help with the assessment and support of a specific special need.
+Please see our SEND Information Report to see a more extensive list of other agencies who we may request involvement from.